Post Running Muscle Soreness

 - Compensatory recruitment of uninjured muscle groups

 - Increased relative work intensity of the affected muscles at the same workload

 - Altered strength balance of agonist and antagonist groups

 - Inaccurate perception of functional deficits

-There is evidence suggesting that compression garments, remedial massage and heat packs that all aim to increase blood flow will decrease your pain.
+Evidence suggests that compression garments, remedial massage and heat packs that all aim to increase blood flow will decrease your pain.

-If you’re unsure if it is a muscle injury or DOMS – we’re only a call away and our physiotherapists will happily answer your questions and establish the best plan of attack for you!
+If you’re unsure if it is a muscle injury or DOMS – we’re only a call away, and our physiotherapists will happily answer your questions and establish the best plan of attack for you!